hammerill/jhesite/README.md

 This extension will allow to see these questions at a glance of the eye!
 Also it will show the inverse: if you did not hesitate but got it wrong.

 ## How?
-This extension will add a new response button - `J'hésite...`.
+This extension will add a new response button - <kbd>J'hésite...</kbd>.

 Look at how it will look like:

 ![J'hésite button](./pics/examples/jhesite-button.png)